-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 While being only one point above the worst scoring model seems pretty bad, in this case it's actually not that terrible.
-The AmazonBasics 6-Sheet Cross-Cut was able to easily handle its advertised maximum capacity of 6-sheets, and shredded well at that level.
+The AmazonBasics 6-Sheet Cross-Cut was able to easily handle its advertised maximum capacity of 6 sheets, and shredded well at that level.
 In reading through many user reviews no salient quality control or manufacturing issues were identified.
 It lost points firstly because it is a cross-cut as opposed to a micro-cut, and secondly due to a lack of burliness.
 Being only a 6-sheet shredder it struggled with thicker fare like junk mail envelopes.
 It is not rated to shred CDs, but handles credit cards without much complaint.
-So it scored relatively low in our shredding quality testing because it couldn't handle the bigger jobs of higher end models.
+So it scored relatively low in our shredding quality testing because it couldn't handle the bigger jobs of higher-end models.
 However, it doesn't claim to be up to those tasks.
 It is advertised as a 6-sheet shredder, and fills that role perfectly.
 If your shredding needs are low volume and occasional, it will serve you very well.
-If you tend to shred 50 pages or more at a time multiple times per month, you'll definitely appreciated the added speed and convenience of a larger capacity, high end model.
+If you tend to shred 50 pages or more at a time multiple times per month, you'll definitely appreciate the added speed and convenience of a larger capacity, high-end model.

-In our maximum capacity test it logged a respectable speed of 60 sheets per minute.
-At this speed the AmazonBasics 6-Sheet Cross-Cut would be able to make relatively quick work of the occasional larger shredding job.
+In our maximum capacity test, it logged a respectable speed of 60 sheets per minute.
+At this speed, the AmazonBasics 6-Sheet Cross-Cut would be able to make relatively quick work of the occasional larger shredding job.
 However, if you tend to shred more than 50 pages at a go on a regular basis we would recommend investing in a higher capacity model that is better designed to handle those kinds of loads.